 How is Pyridostigmine ER tablets Supplied

-Store Pyridostigmine Extended-release Tablets at 25°C (77°F); excursions permitted to 15°-30°C (59°-86°F).
+Store Pyridostigmine Extended-release Tablets at 25°C (77°F); excursions permitted to 15° to 30°C (59° to 86°F).
 Keep Pyridostigmine Bromide Extended-release Tablets in a dry place with the silica gel enclosed.

 - Osserman KE, Genkins G. Studies in myasthenia gravis: Reduction in mortality rate after crisis.
 JAMA.
 Jan 1963; 183:97-101.